Types of Bitcoin Moving Averages

 Simple Moving Average

-BTCUSD Simple Moving Average indicator applies equal weight to the bitcoin trading data used to calculate the simple moving average and is calculated by summing & adding up the bitcoin price periods of a chart and this value is then divided by the number of such price periods.
+BTCUSD Simple Moving Average indicator applies equal weight to the bitcoin trading data used to calculate the simple moving average and is calculated by summing & adding up the bitcoin price periods of a chart and this value is then divided by the No. of such price periods.
 For example bitcoin trading simple moving average 10, adds the bitcoin price data for the last 10 bitcoin price periods and divides them by 10.

 Exponential Moving Average